drausin/libri/libri/acceptance/public-testnet.md

 The libri public test network has a small number of nodes running.
 We are actively seeking people interested in helping test it, but please reach out to coordinate before sending any large load to it or spinning up your own Libri peers to join the network.
+Get in touch via `contact` AT `libri.io`.

 The current testnet seeds addresses are: